TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 \[1\] MSRP does not include delivery, processing and handling fee of $995.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

-\[2\] 2016 ES 300h EPA 40/39/40 city/hwy/combined mpg estimates.
+\[2\] Preliminary mileage estimates determined by Lexus.
+EPA mileage estimates not available at time of posting.
 Actual mileage will vary.

 \[3\] Ratings achieved using the required premium unleaded gasoline with an octane rating of 91 or higher.
 If premium fuel is not used, performance will decrease.

-\[4\] Preliminary mileage estimates determined by Lexus.
-EPA mileage estimates not available at time of posting.
+\[4\] 2016 RX 450h (AWD) EPA 30/28/30 city/hwy/combined mpg estimates.
 Actual mileage will vary.

-\[5\] 2016 RX 450h (AWD) EPA 30/28/30 city/hwy/combined mpg estimates.
-Actual mileage will vary.

-\[6\] MSRP does not include delivery, processing and handling fee of $1,195.
+\[5\] MSRP does not include delivery, processing and handling fee of $1,195.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

-\[7\] 2017 EPA 43/40/42 city/hwy/combined mpg estimates.
+\[6\] 2017 EPA 43/40/42 city/hwy/combined mpg estimates.
 Actual mileage will vary.

 Leasing &.
 Finance